Welcome to Macs Adventure

 We are often asked the following questions and I hope that you will find the answers useful.
 Please don’t hesitate to contact us for more advice from our team.

-This trip is graded challenging.
+This trip is graded strenuous.
 With daily distances of 100km with and ascents ranging from 500m to 2000m you should feel comfortable at the thought of spending back to back days in the saddle and be ready to tackle a couple of long days in the mountains.

 How does the baggage transfer work?